-Cannabis exerts its effects through many targets and mechanisms within the brain, most notably the CB1 and CB2 receptors.
+Cannabis exerts its effects through many targets and mechanisms within the brain and body, most notably the CB1 and CB2 receptor sites.
 These receptors are proteins that are made inside of our cells, and like all other proteins our bodies make, the “blueprints” for how to build them reside in our DNA.
 Although the human genome (the collection of all human genes) is strikingly similar across people, random or inherited edits (mutations) in these blueprints are extremely common.
-Genetic mutations can often be the source of inherited diseases, and they can also account for some of the differences in people’s reaction to cannabis.
+Genetic mutations can often be the source of inherited diseases, and they can also account for some of the differences in people’s reactions to cannabis.

-This means that right now, you’re walking around with one of at least nine different versions of the CB1 receptor protein.
+This means that right now, you’re walking around with one of at least 15 different versions of the CB1 receptor protein.
 In some cases, a CB1 mutation could make you more vulnerable to diseases like anorexia, Crohn’s, or addiction, but in others it could drastically alter your sensitivity to the molecules that bind to it (like THC).
-This could very well explain why an individual’s sensitivity to cannabis intoxication could be greater or less than the eight other friends sharing the joint.
+This could very well explain why an individual’s sensitivity to cannabis intoxication could be greater or lesser than the 14 other friends sharing the joint.

-There are also at least seven mutations in the human FAAH gene (an enzyme that breaks down our bodies’ naturally produced cannabinoid molecules), and four mutations in the CB2 receptor.
+There are also at least 11 mutations in the human FAAH gene (an enzyme that breaks down our bodies’ naturally produced cannabinoid molecules), and at least seven mutations in the CB2 receptor.
 These mutations could have major health implications, and are the subject of intense ongoing research.

-But genetic mutations affected by cannabis aren’t restricted to the genes involved in our endogenous cannabinoid system.
+But genetic mutations that affect the cannabis experience aren’t restricted to the genes involved in our endogenous cannabinoid system.
 For example, some people have mutations in the Akt gene (Protein kinase B, not an endocannabinoid-specific gene).
 This gene can keep cells from dying and inhibit tissue growth and is associated with many types of cancer.
 People with this mutation are more prone to make errors in judgement and motor responses after consuming cannabis.
 That’s because the individual’s Akt mutation changes how cannabinoids affect them.

-The genetic mutations that change our experience of cannabis may be present from birth, but they can also occur as a result of our experiences.
+The genetic mutations that change our experiences of cannabis may be present from birth, but they can also occur as a result of day to day life.
 Genes get turned off and turned on almost constantly throughout our daily lives, in response to many stimuli (invading viruses, diet, stress, you name it).
-At some point in the near future, it might be possible to do a simple DNA test (swabbing the inside of your cheek) to determine what your genes look like, and what you might be able to expect from using cannabis.
+At some point in the near future, it might be possible to do a simple DNA test (swabbing the inside of your cheek) to determine what your genes look like, how to solve certain genetic diseases, and what you might be able to expect from using cannabis.